ZIZO932/Terraskipper/journal.md

 **Date:** Day 8
 **Time Spent:** 1 hours

-I modified the main body again to include a dedicated sensor placement slot.
-I designed a vertical sliding system so the pH and TDS sensors could move up and down using a servo.
+The main body is altered again to consider the slot for sensor placement.
+A vertical sliding system is created to enable the pH and TDS sensors to move up and down via the use of a servo.
-This part required careful spacing to avoid collisions with other components.
-After a few failed designs, I finally got a version that worked smoothly.
+This component took a lot of attention so as not to crash other elements.
+After a few unsuccessful designs, I was able to create a functional one.

 ![Alt text](/Images/6.png)